mcollina/fastify-api/README.md

 In addition to registering the route as expected, this will also **automatically register an API client method** that lets you **make requests to this route as if you were calling a function**.

 In other words, it's what `fastify.inject()` does out of the box (and makes things like [fastify-aws-lambda](https://github.com/fastify/aws-lambda-fastify) super fast too).
-But with the added convenience of a) **receving `req.params` as the first parameter (if there are any)** and b) **using the function's name to register a method for it**.
+But with the added convenience of;

+- a) **receving `req.params` as the first parameter (if there are any)**
+- b) **using the function's name to register a method for it**.
 If there are no params in your route URL, don't set a params first argument:

 ```js
 fastify.api.get('/simple', function simple (req, reply) {